PrivateStorageio/ZKAPAuthorizer/docs/source/interface.rst

   , "unblinded-tokens": [<unblinded token string>, ...]
   , "lease-maintenance-spending": <spending object>
   }

+The value associated with ``total`` gives the total number of unblinded tokens in the node's database (independent of any limit placed on this query).
+The value associated with ``unblinded-tokens`` gives the requested list of unblinded tokens.

 The ``<spending object>`` may be ``null`` if the lease maintenance process has never run.
 If it has run,